Tori2305/Customer_loans_in_finance/info.md

 - normally distributed

-- int_rate: Annual (APR) interest rate of the loan -
+- int_rate: Annual (APR) interest rate of the loan - impute missing values in this dataset with the median to avoid the influence of outliers and better represent the majority of the data.
-- term : number of monthly payments for the loan -
+- term : number of monthly payments for the loan - use mode for this!
-- funded amount:  The total amount committed to the loan at that point in time -
+- funded amount:  The total amount committed to the loan at that point in time - impute missing values in this dataset with the median to avoid the influence of outliers and better represent the majority of the data.
 - employment_length: in years -

+If removed the rows of all the null values: 0.09+0.012+0.134+3.9 which would result in MAX of 4.139% of the data being removed is this too much?